-If you want to access your Research Drive from your home pc or from overseas you will need to setup a VPN connection as detailed on this page.
+If you want to access your Research Drive from your home pc or from outside the UK you will need to setup a VPN connection as detailed on this page.
 When you have installed the VPN, make sure it is running and follow the instructions below to set up your connection to your Research Drive.

 Setting up your Research Drive connection on a Windows PC

 Make sure your VPN connection is running then map a network drive to your Research Drive:

 From the desktop click Start > File explorer > This PC

 In the menu bar near the top of the window click Computer > Map Network Drive

 Drive: type the network location of the research drive folder in the format, //researchfiles/research/NameOfFolder

 Folder: Use the drop down to pick X